ycchuang99/ycchuang99/README.md

 ## ✈️ Something about me

-- 👨‍💻 I have 2 years of professional experience in software development.
+- 👨‍💻 I have about 2 years of professional experience in software development.
 - 🎓 I hold a Bachelor's degree in Computer Science.
 - 💼 Currently, I work as a software engineer, where I contribute to the development of robust and user-friendly web applications.
 - 🌱 I'm always eager to learn and stay up-to-date with the latest technologies and trends in the software industry.
-- ⛪️ I also speak mandarin.

 ## 📊 GitHub Stats